 The project has seen such success that they have attracted investment capital to conserve even more forest.

 Businesses like BioPak have made it their mission to be wholly sustainable.
 BioPak has recognised the need for environmentally friendly products, profit, and NCS.
 They achieve this through their affordable and hygienic disposables for Australia’s growing eco-conscious population.

 The careful production of eco-friendly food packaging balanced with their efforts of environmental reforestation has allowed BioPak to become the first carbon-neutral packaging company in Australia.
-Their website breaks down their efforts into simple figures, where 7.5% of their profits are donated across rainforest rescue, carbon offers, and charity events and organisations.
+Their website breaks down their efforts into simple figures, where 5% of their profits are donated across rainforest rescue, carbon offers, local communities, and charity events.

 Although the federal government claims to be on the road to meet the Paris Agreement, adding NCS to their repertoire has the potential to not only surpass the <2°C but exceed it.
 The benefits on top of this are many, including the improvement of soil, air, and water.
 And as demonstrated by the Cumberland Forest Project and BioPak, there is a place for NCS in the economy.

 But what can we do to support Natural Climate Solutions?

 As individuals, Australians have a lot of work to do to bring down their individual carbon emissions.
 Luckily, there are simple steps we can all take to chip in.

 If you want to take some easy steps into supporting NCS, you can: